wtoivo/msc-conv-f2f/docs/01-programming-basics.md

 We don't expect you to memorise the information that is contained in this chapter and some sections of it will make more sense when you start writing your own code in Lab 1 - just make sure you know what help is available!

-## R and RStudio
+## R and R Studio

 For this course, you need two different bits of software, [R]() and [RStudio]().
-R is a programming language that you will write code in and RStudio is an Integrated Development Environment (IDE) which makes working with R easier.
+R is a programming language that you will write code in and R Studio is an Integrated Development Environment (IDE) which makes working with R easier.
 Think of it as knowing English and using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
 You could do it, but it wouldn't look as good and it would be much harder without things like spell-checking and formatting.
-In a similar way, you can use R without RStudio but we wouldn't reccommend it.
-The key thing to remember is that although you will do all of your work using RStudio for this course, you are actually using two pieces of software which means that from time-to-time, both of them may have separate updates.
+In a similar way, you can use R without R Studio but we wouldn't recommend it.
+The key thing to remember is that although you will do all of your work using R Studio for this course, you are actually using two pieces of software which means that from time-to-time, both of them may have separate updates.

-All of the University of Glasgow computers should already have R and RStudio installed, however, both are freely available so you may wish to install them on your own machine.
+All of the University of Glasgow computers should already have R and R Studio installed, however, both are freely available so you may wish to install them on your own machine.

-### Getting to know RStudio
+### Getting to know R Studio

-RStudio has a console that you can try out code in (appearing as the bottom left window in Figure \@ref(fig:img-rstudio)), there is a script editor (top left), a window showing functions and objects you have created in the “Environment” tab (top right window in the figure), and a window that shows plots, files packages, and help documentation (bottom right).
+R Studio has a console that you can try out code in (appearing as the bottom left window in Figure \@ref(fig:img-rstudio)), there is a script editor (top left), a window showing functions and objects you have created in the “Environment” tab (top right window in the figure), and a window that shows plots, files packages, and help documentation (bottom right).

 <div class="figure" style="text-align: center">
 <img src="images/rstudio.png" alt="RStudio interface" width="100%" />
 <p class="caption">(\#fig:img-rstudio)RStudio interface</p>
 </div>

-You will learn more about how to use the features included in RStudio throughout this course, however, we highly reccommend watching [RStudio Essentials 1](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-part-1/) from the RStudio team.
-The video lasts ~30 minutes and gives a tour of the main parts of RStudio.
+You will learn more about how to use the features included in R Studio throughout this course, however, we highly recommend watching [RStudio Essentials 1](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-part-1/) from the R Studio team.
+The video lasts ~30 minutes and gives a tour of the main parts of R Studio.

 ## Functions and arguments